Preparing the Smart Workforce for the future of Smart Manufacturing

 The Division of Continuing and Extended Education at Cleveland State University is here to support Ohio's manufacturing industry by readying an Industry 4.0 workforce.

-Launching Fall 2021: Digital Smart Manufacturing 4.0 Certification
+Launching Spring 2022: Digital Smart Manufacturing 4.0 Certification

-Smart Manufacturing refers to the next wave of manufacturing processes that employ computer-integreated manufacturing, high levels of adaptability and rapid design changes, digital information technology, and more flexible technical workforce training.
+Smart Manufacturing refers to the next wave of manufacturing processes that employ computer-integrated manufacturing, high levels of adaptability and rapid design changes, digital information technology, and more flexible technical workforce training.

 Please check back as we continue to build curriculum and share new information about this exciting opportunity.